What's in our food and drink? Where does it come from? How do we maintain our high standards? Which awards have we won?

 We support practices which promote sensible drinking and have established a ‘code of conduct for responsible retailing’, outlining our approach in this area.

-In October 2014, we were the first major on-trade alcohol retailer to include the alcohol unit content of all drinks on its menu.
+In October 2014, we were the first major on-trade alcohol retailer to include the alcohol unit content of all drinks on our menu.

-The company seeks to promote high standards of food safety and health & safety throughout the business.
+The company promotes high standards of food safety and health and safety throughout the business.

-We have signed a Primary Authority Partnership (under the Better Regulation Delivery Office scheme) for Health & Safety, Food Safety and Trading Standards, with Reading Borough Council.
-In 2013, we were awarded the Better Regulation Delivery Office Best Partnership award.
+We have signed a Primary Authority Partnership (under the Better Regulation Delivery Office scheme) for health and safety, food safety and trading standards, with Reading Borough Council.

 Monitoring our high standards

-Every pub receives at least five quality assurance visits each month from a combination of their area manager, the audit department, an external ‘mystery shopper’ company and other head office managers.
-The scores from these visits are combined and form part of the bonus scheme for all pub based employees.
+Every pub receives at least five quality-assurance visits each month from a combination of its area manager, the audit department, an external ‘mystery shopper’ company and other head-office managers.
+The scores from these visits are combined and form part of the bonus scheme for all pub-based employees.

-There are 292 Wetherspoon pubs listed in the CAMRA Good Beer Guide 2016 (2015: 317) – a larger proportion, we believe, than any other substantial pub company.
+There are 248 Wetherspoon pubs listed in the CAMRA Good Beer Guide 2020 (2019: 243 pubs) – a larger proportion, we believe, than any other substantial pub company.